 You’ve seen the products like bead makers, things that cause water to bead up quickly.
 However, they aren’t actually providing you with any protection.
 You’ll still have to deal with oxidation and pollutants that cling to the surface.

 How to check ceramic coating IS worn off?

 The most reliable method is to use a paint thickness gauge to measure the thickness of your paint before covering it.
 After the coating has dried, take another measurement.
 After that, make a note of the numbers.
 When determining if the coating is still there, measure the paint thickness to determine whether it has returned to its pre-coated level.

 A paint thickness gauge, however, is not available to everyone.
 Slickness may serve as a warning sign or a kind of protection.
 Slide your finger over the paint using the tip of your finger.
 Do you sense any abrasion?
 It’s possible that your covering has worn off.
 Anti-contaminant protection relies heavily on slickness.

-Suppose you have a long-lasting ceramic coating from respectable manufactures like Super Ceramic Coating that can only be removed by severe abrasion (think machine buffing) and was appropriately applied.
-In that case, your coating is most likely still intact for at-least 2 Years.
-For longer protection, we recommend you to add one top coat every year.
+Suppose you have a long-lasting ceramic coating from respectable manufacturers like Super Ceramic Coating that can only be removed by severe abrasion (think machine buffing) and was appropriately applied.
+In that case, your coating is most likely still intact for at least 2 Years.
+For longer protection, we recommend you add one top coat every year.